Cane Creek Valley Auction

 - Rich Industrial Mineral Base

-Timber Resource – the property host over 10± million board feet of timber, approximately 1,100± board feet per acre, according to a timber study conducted in 2005.
+Timber Resource – the property hosts over 11± million board feet of timber, approximately 2,063± board feet per acre, according to a timber study conducted in 2020.
 There are 13 different varieties of hardwood, softwood, and pulpwood, were identified in the most recent study.
 Sugar Maple, Hickory, Chestnut, Oak, and Yellow Poplar account for over 70% of the species on the property.
 The property was last ‘select cut’ in 2000-2006 and has never been clear cut.

 Water – Five free flowing natural streams run through the property, along with numerous ponds, providing an ideal setting for grazing livestock.
 These bodies of water provide a home to an abundant fish population including: rainbow trout, white bass, bullhead, catfish, and walleye.

 Wildlife – The property is a Sportsman’s Paradise.
 The property is adjacent to the Daniel Boone National Forest and adjoins several other large tracts, with no fences in the area to deter the natural wildlife migration.
 Two decades ago, elk were re-introduced into Southeastern Kentucky via the National Park system.
-The Kentucky Herd frequents the property today along with deer, black bear, turkeys and other fowl providing an ideal setting for hunting.
+The Kentucky Elk Herd frequents the property today along with deer, black bear, turkeys and other fowl providing an ideal setting for hunting.
 Other local hunting preserves include: Cumberland Gap Hunting Preserve, Honey Creek Hunting Preserve, Beaver Creek Game Farm, Goose Creek Hunting Preserve, and the Cedar Hill Shooting Preserve.
+Kentucky boasts the 2nd most Boone & Crockett White Tail bucks per square mile of any state.

 This Vast Natural Resource Property is one of the last large land tracts available in Appalachia, with an abundance of natural resources owned fee simple by two families, with no encumbrances to title.
 The 11 square miles of property is situated just off the Interstate 75 corridor, near the Tennessee and Kentucky border.
 Some of the key features that make this property so unique, include its plentiful supply of renewable resources, industry minerals, oil, gas and specialty coal (primarily used for silicon production).
 This also has an established infrastructure system and a location within 600 miles of over half of the US population.
 The potential for long-term recurring revenue make this property an ideal multigenerational asset, income stream, and inflation hedge.
 Detailed reports on all resources available upon request.